bytedance/GiantMIDI-Piano/README.md

 ## Download GiantMIDI-Piano

-*Method 1*: Send an email to kongqiuqiang@bytedance.com for acquiring a disclaimer to get a link to download GiantMIDI-Piano (193 Mb).
+*Method 1* (suggested): Follow [disclaimer.md](disclaimer.md) to agree a disclaimer and download a stable version of GiantMIDI-Piano (193 MB).

 *Method 2*: Users can acquire GiantMIDI-Piano by downloading all audio recordings, and transcribing them into MIDI files following the rest part of this repo.
 The transcription takes ~200 hours on a single GPU card.

 ## Install requirements
 Install PyTorch (>=1.4) following https://pytorch.org/.

+The above links also include a curated subset.
+The curated subset constrain YouTube titles must contain composer surnames.

 ```
 pip install -r requirements.txt